brown-band/website/pages/scripts/1996-1997/fall/columbia.md

 Watch now as the Brown Band forms what’s left of Boris Yeltsin’s liver and tries to turn back time.

-:sd[Band forms "B" and plays "Timewarp"]
+:sd[Band forms “B” and plays “Timewarp”]

 And now ladies and gentlemen, sit tight for the next component of the half-time festivities: No, they’re not refugees from the East Side, they’re a group of the only musicians on Earth more confused than Michael Jackson... as for the Brown Band, we’ll see you all next season!